b-pardi/pyQCM/README.md

 features:
 - make modeling functions work for multiple ranges selected
-- for modeling plots, save the calculated values that are put on the plots into csv files
 - integrate commented out sauerbrey code to find the mass both ways

 - sauerbrey mass overtone/linear fit